activeviam/par-student-panama/README.md

 read and write methods adapted for primitive types.
 In this scholar project, we only define methods for `int` and `double`.

-The project already ships two sets of implementations:

-  - the series of `HeapXyzChunk`, acting as a reference, using an underlying Java array
-  - the series of `FileXyzChunk`, that makes use of the `MemoryAllocatorOnFile`.

-All Chunk implementations are succinctly tested.
-Those tests can be used as references for testing new implementations of Chunks or Allocators.

 Development environment
 -----------

-This project is written in Java 15, though it does not use many of the latest features so far.
+This project is written in Java 19, though it does not use many of the latest features so far.
+Particularly, implementation depending on project Panama features are to be implemented by the students.

 It uses Maven to manage its dependencies.

+### JDK

+Download JDK 19 from [https://jdk.java.net/19/](https://jdk.java.net/19/).
+When working for multiple java version, it's advised to use tools for version management.
+[SDK Man](https://sdkman.io/) is one of the most common one.

 ### Compiling the project